 The Lottery usually has related party transactions with the Office of the Chief Financial Officer (OCFO) of the District of Columbia Government to provide financial and managerial oversight.
 These services included, but were not limited to, internal audit and internal security, legal, human resources, procurement, financial management, and executive management oversight services.
-The annual contractual cost was \$1,020 and \$-0- in fiscal years 2015 and 2014, respectively.
-As a result of the Lottery's lack of an instant ticket contract and its substantial decline in transfers to the General Fund, the contractual services assessment was waived in fiscal year 2014 by the Office of Management Administration of the Office of the Chief Financial Officer of the District of Columbia Government.
+The annual contractual cost was \$1,530 and \$1,020 in fiscal years 2016 and 2015, respectively.
 Other services provided by District Government entities to the Lottery include central processing of payroll, accounting, computer technology services, and the handling of intra-district transactions for rent, telephone, security guard services, etc. Personnel costs for these services are budgeted and accounted for as part of the respective entity's regular operations.